CloudLabs-MOC/CloudLabs-SEED/Network Security/Firewall/Firewall.md

 purposes,iptables organizes all rules using a hierarchical structure: table, chain, and rules.
 There are several tables, each specifying the main purpose of the rules as shown in Table 1.
-For example, rules for packet filtering should be placed in the filter table, while rules for making changes to packets should be placed in the nat or mangletables.
+For example, rules for packet filtering should be placed in the filter table, while rules for making changes to packets should be placed in the nat or mangle tables.

 Each table contains several chains, each of which corresponds to a netfilter hook.
 Basically, each chain indicates where its rules are enforced.
-For example, rules on the FORWARD chain are enforced at the NFINETFORWARD hook, and rules on the INPUT chain are enforced at the NFINETLOCALIN hook.
+For example, rules on the FORWARD chain are enforced at the NF_INET_FORWARD hook, and rules on the INPUT chain are enforced at the NF_INET_LOCALIN hook.

 Each chain contains a set of firewall rules that will be enforced.
 When we set up firewalls, we add rules to these chains.
 For example, if we would like to block all in coming telnet traffic, we would add a rule to the INPUT chain of the filter table.
-If we would like to redirect all incoming telnet traffic to a different port on a different host, basically doing port forwarding, we can add a rule to the INPUT chain of the mangletable, as we need to make changes to packets.
+If we would like to redirect all incoming telnet traffic to a different port on a different host, basically doing port forwarding, we can add a rule to the INPUT chain of the mangle table, as we need to make changes to packets.

 ### 4.2 Using iptables